Barba di Frate with Pasta

 - Cook the pasta in the large saucepan until al dente – depending on whether you used fresh or dried Tagliatelle 7–12 minutes.

-Drain the water off and add the cooked pasta to the onions and garlic and give a good toss to coat the pasta. - In the smaller saucepan cook the Barba di Frate until tender, yet still with some bite, about 6 minutes – then drain the water off.
+- In the smaller saucepan cook the Barba di Frate until tender, yet still with some bite, about 6 minutes – then drain the water off.

 And season with salt to taste.